JeppeKlitgaard/ObsidianTweaks/README.md

 This is a small plugin that implements some features of Obsidian that I believe should've been of the core release -- perhaps in the future they will be? ❤️

+## Installation

+In the future I hope ObsidianTweaks will be added to the Community Repository of plugins and be installable directly in Obsidian.

+Until then manual installation is required:

+1. Download the latest main.js & mainfest.json from releases.
+2. Create a new folder named 'obsidian-tweaks'
+3. Place the files in the folder
+4. Place the folder in your .obsidian/plugins directory
+5. Reload plugins (easiest way is just restarting Obsidian)
+6. Activate the plugin as normal.

 ## Features

 Below is a list of the current functionality that has been implemented.